Starting an online store sounds like it should be easy, but users quickly get stuck on which eCommerce platform is the best choice for them.

-1. Nothing, $0 PrestaShop can be used out of the box.
+- Nothing, $0 PrestaShop can be used out of the box

-2. Between $300-1,500 you can buy a custom template and a few modules allowing you to personalise and localise your eCommerce store.
+- For $300 to $1,500 you can buy a custom template and a few modules allowing you to personalise and localise your eCommerce store

-3. From $1,500 to $15,000 you can get a personalised store with your very own design and some unique features tailored to your needs.
+- From $1,500 to $15,000 you can get a personalised store with your very own design and some unique features tailored to your needs

-4. Starting at $15,000, you have the store you want and start thinking about automating a lot of tasks/work by integrating with 3rd party solutions with specific needs (logistic, supply, marketing…)
+- Starting at $15,000, you have the store you want and start thinking about automating a lot of tasks/work by integrating with third-party solutions with specific needs like logistics, supply and marketing

-BigCommerce is the best eCommerce platform for fast growing and established brands, helping them sell more.
-Merchants on BigCommerce grow 28% year over year, nearly 2x the industry average.
+BigCommerce is the best eCommerce platform for fast-growing and established brands, helping them sell more.
+Our merchants grow 28% year over year, nearly twice the industry average.

-BigCommerce equips growing and established brands with the most effective platform for creating beautiful stores, generating demand, and scaling their businesses.
-BigCommerce does this by providing a SaaS platform that’s both extensible and flexible, has native features built for conversion, adds exponential value through an extensive technology and design partner network.
+BigCommerce equips growing and established brands with the most effective platform for creating beautiful stores, generating demand and scaling their businesses.
+We do this by providing a SaaS platform that’s both extensible and flexible, and it has native features built for conversion.
+It also adds exponential value through an extensive technology and design partner network.
 It is supported by world-class services and technical support, all for the lowest total cost of ownership.

 There are a number of plans to choose from so we can best suit the requirements of your store.
 There is also a free trial available to make sure you have made the right choice.
 The pricing structure is as follows: